guyius/christmas-decoration/README.md

 7. npm test will run all the tests.

 ## API's
-/entrants (GET).
-will return all the entrants in the db.
+/entrants (GET, no params needed). /n will return a json with an array of all the entrants in the db.